Zang3th/VK_Endevaour/README.md

 - CMake 3.25 or above
 - Vulkan compatible graphics card and driver

-The project should build crossplatform but is currently only tested on Linux.
+The project should build cross-platform but is currently only tested on Linux.

 ## External dependencies